Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/tips.md

 ![method](/img/assets/methodname.png)

-Zap Protocol aims to clearly describe the blockchain, so ensure your submissions are accurate!
+Zapper Protocol aims to clearly describe the blockchain, so ensure your submissions are accurate!

 ## 2. Look at the logs